St Paul's Girls' School

 St Paul's Girls' School is a private day school for girls, aged 11 to 18, located in Brook Green, Hammersmith, in West London, England.

+The school is included in The Schools Index as one of the world's 150 best private schools and among top 30 UK senior schools.
+In 2025 SPGS was named the London Independent School of the Year for Academic Excellence and the Independent School of the Year by Academic Excellence by the Sunday Times Newspaper (Parent's Power).

 History

 St Paul's Girls' School was founded by the Worshipful Company of Mercers in 1904, using part of the endowment of the foundation set up by John Colet, to create a girls' school to complement the boys' school he had founded in the sixteenth century.
 The governors hold proprietorial responsibility, and some are representatives of the Universities of Oxford, Cambridge and London.

 The buildings for the school were designed by the architect Gerald Horsley, son of the painter John Callcott Horsley and one of the founder members of the Art Workers Guild.

 The school has had several distinguished directors of music, most notably Gustav Holst (1905–34) and Herbert Howells (1936–62).
 Holst composed his St Paul's and Brook Green suites for the pupils at the school.
 Holst also composed what is arguably his best known work, "The Planets", while teaching at St Paul's.
 John Linton Gardner held a part-time position as director of music at the school.